-Paychex supports its small business clients utilizing its proprietary, robust, software-as-a-service ("SaaS") Paychex Flex® platform and the Company's SurePayroll® SaaS-based products.
+Paychex supports its small business clients utilizing its proprietary, robust, software as a service ("SaaS") Paychex Flex® platform and the Company's SurePayroll® SaaS-based products.
 Both products allow users to process payroll when they want, how they want, and on any type of device (desktop, tablet, and mobile phone).
 Paychex's medium-sized clients generally have more complex payroll and employee benefit needs and can opt for an integrated suite of HCM solutions, which allows them to choose the services and software that will meet the needs of their businesses.
-In the current environment of increasing regulations, the Company believes the needs for HR outsourcing solutions have been moving down-market.